virtool/virtool-workflow/docs/fixtures.rst

 :func:`.work_path`
 ^^^^^^^^^^^^^^^^^^

-The path to a temporary directory where all files for the running workflow should be stored.
+The path to a temporary work directory where all files for the running workflow should be stored.

+Application data automatically loaded by data fixtures like :ref:`samples` or :ref:`subtractions` will be stored in the work directory.

 Returns a :class:`~pathlib.Path` object.